 After Hibberd, books, including many written by women, poured off the presses.
 They were generally very similar and seem rather dull to us, mostly having just a few simple line engravings and a lot of long lists of species.

-More serious collectors formed The West of England Pteridological Society in the early 1870s, renaming itself the British Pteridological Society shortly afterwards but it seems to have folded around 1876, and wasn’t refounded until 1891.
+More serious collectors formed The West of England Pteridological Society in the early 1870s, although that seems to have folded around 1876.
+It was followed in 1891 by the Northern Pteridological Society which quickly became the British Pteridological Society.
 However amateur botanists identified more and more species as plant hunters scoured the less accessible areas of Scotland, Wales and the upland regions of the west and north of England where the climate was damper and the air cleaner creating good fern habitats, and where too crucially of course human intervention was less pervasive.

 But there are only about 40 types of ferns in the English countryside, and so the publication of so many books which revealed localities sometimes led to plunder as we’ll see in a future post.
 Luckily ferns cross easily and produce many variants although this was not noticed in the early books but from the 1850s such new varieties became the thing to look for.
 Fern hunting parties became popular social occasions although of course this may have had something to do with the less strict chaperoning that would be possible on such occasions.